vankngo/PortfolioProjects/README.md

 # PortfolioProject
-A Repository tohold all of the code and queries from the Portfolio Projects.
+A Repository to hold all of the code and queries from the Portfolio Projects.